osoc21/ldes2service/README.md

   versions: {
     // Amount of versions to keep
     amount: number,
-    // Field of the LDES that identifies versions of the same object
+    // Field of the LDES that identifies versions of the same element
     identifier: string,
     // Field of the LDES used to sort the versions (and get rid of the older ones)
     sorter: string,